 #5 – Internal Part Failure

+If you still have a GE Profile refrigerator not cooling after following these steps, the problem may be due to c component malfunction.
 There are multiple parts that work to cool your refrigerator such as the evaporator and compressor fans, thermistor, and start compressor.
-If any of these parts malfunction it will cause temperature issues and should be replaced by a professional.
+If any of these parts fail, it will cause temperature issues and should be replaced by a professional.